amitgirwal/amitgirwal/README.md

 - 👋 Hi, I’m @amitgirwal
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Reactjs

 <!---
 amitgirwal/amitgirwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.